Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 Notes:

-It cannot be used to actually “send” any message between systems; its utility is only in expressing what should be done by the receiver. like many aspects core to Substrate, this separation of concerns empowers us to be far more generic and enable much more.
+It cannot be used to actually "send" any message between systems; its utility is only in expressing what should be done by the receiver.
+Like many aspects core to Substrate, this separation of concerns empowers us to be far more generic and enable much more.
 A post card relies on the postal service to get itself sent towards its receivers, and that is what a messaging protocol does.

+The transport layer concerns itself with sending arbitrary blobs, it doesn't care about the format.
+A common format has its benefits though, as we'll see next.

 ---